With so much to see and do, it never gets boring in New York City.

 7. Sofar Sounds

 Ever wanted to go to a secret show?
-NYC is one of many recent cities to host the Sofar Sounds shows.
+New York City is one of many recent cities to host the Sofar Sounds shows.
 Basically, you go onto their website and reserve a ticket under any area.
 They sell out fast and you won’t know where the show will be or who is playing ahead of time.
 It’s always an up and coming artist you can say you saw way back when.
 To keep date night interesting, check out Sofar Sounds!

 8. Drinks On the Roof

 If it’s summer, then you get your drinks on the house.
 Well roof, actually.
-New York has some of the best rooftop bars with the best views.
+New York City has some of the best rooftop bars with the best views.
 In the warmer months, enjoy Brass Monkey in Chelsea, or 230 Fifth in Flatiron (apparently they had igloos on the roof last year).
 For colder months, check out the log cabin at Gallow Green atop the McKittrick Hotel.

 9. Go Off-Broadway